GavinHuttley/tib/_sources/molevol/max_likelihood.rst.txt

 .. [#] Maximum likelihood estimators are typically denoted the caret character as :math:`\hat t`.

 When you have a really complex function, a probability model with lots of parameters, you don't have one line search, you have a line search for every parameter.
 Numerical optimisation algorithms handle that.
 It's a bit of magic, and it's definitely beyond the scope of this course.

+.. todo:: Add a section on global, local optimisation and failure to optimisers, outliers etc..

 What are we actually measuring?
 -------------------------------